jiap/blogcodes/README.md

-# Blog Code
+# DESC

 This is the code repository for blog.

-There are some code run by Python or Golang in blog articles.
+There are some code run by Python or others in blog articles.

-You can download the code for reference.